elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 end
 ```

-In the example above, since we are invoking `alias` inside the function `plus/2`, the alias will just be valid inside the function `plus/2`. `minus/2` won't be affected at all.
+In the example above, since we are invoking `alias` inside the function `plus/2`, the alias will be valid only inside the function `plus/2`. `minus/2` won't be affected at all.

 ## require